-A taller character is being attacked by a shorter character and does one of two things:
+Alice (a tall person) is being attacked by Bob (a shorter person) and does one of two things:

-This is more common in comedic situations, or other situations in which a humor is preferred to a merciless beatdown.
+This is more common in comedic situations, or other situations in which a humorous resolution is preferred to a merciless beatdown.

-This works best on characters who are flailing in a panic or incoherently furious, since it holds them safe until they can calm down.
-It becomes less effective if the person realizes they can just hit the restraining arm.
-Or duck under the hand.
+This works best on characters who are attacking in panic or incoherent fury (Tsunderes are the most likely candidates), since it holds them safe until they can cool down.
+It is less effective when Bob has enough presence of mind to realize that he can just hit Alice in the arm.
+Or duck under her hand.
 Or take advantage of the fact that legs tend to be longer than arms...